La Ciudad Blanca: Chasing the Lost City

 After the release of Douglas Preston's book The Lost City of the Monkey God: A True Story, filmmaker Tom Weinberg published a well-illustrated book called Chasing the Lost City: Chronicles of Discovery in Honduras in which he provided a personal narrative of his experiences with cinematographer Steve Elkins and director/producer Bill Benenson in search of the White City.
-It was conceived of as an illustrated companion volume to Preston's book, providing supplmentary documentation of the UTL Productions expeditions in 2012 and 2015.
+It was conceived of as an illustrated companion volume to Preston's book, providing supplementary documentation of the UTL Productions expeditions in 2012 and 2015.
 Much of the content was written in the form of "chronicles" recorded during the expeditions.
 This book also provides additional primary documentation of the expedition.

 The Lost City of the Monkey God (film)

-The documentary film Lost City of the Monkey God, produced and directed by Bob Benenson and featuring Steve Elkins and Douglas Preston along with critics of the project such as archaeologist Rosemary Joyce, premieres on the Science Channel, which is owned by Discovery, Inc., on October 31, 2021.
+The documentary film Lost City of the Monkey God, produced and directed by Bill Benenson and featuring Steve Elkins and Douglas Preston along with critics of the project such as archaeologist Rosemary Joyce, premiered on the Science Channel, which is owned by Discovery, Inc., on October 31, 2021.